- Comprehensive upgrade for bestselling pickup includes revised looks

 All versions of the 2019 Ranger are fitted with four-wheel drive and a six-speed manual gearbox as standard, with a 10-speed automatic available on the 170hp and 213hp versions.

-This is said to deliver real-world fuel economy gains of up to 9% (when combined with a manual gearbox, the new engines apparently manage a 4% improvement, thanks to their friction-reducing design), and this is the same auto transmission that’s also used in the Ford F-150 American pickup and the Ford Mustang muscle car.
+The new 10-speed automatic is said to deliver real-world fuel economy gains of up to 9% (when combined with a manual gearbox, the new engines apparently manage a 4% improvement, thanks to their friction-reducing design), and this is the same auto transmission that’s also used in the Ford F-150 American pickup and the Ford Mustang muscle car.

 The 10-speeder is designed to be a highly adaptable gearbox, adjusting its shift program to best suit the type of driving you’re doing at the time.
 Clever stuff.